moriyama/shim-review/README.md

 -------------------------------------------------------------------------------
 ### What kernel are you using?
 Which patches does it includes to enforce Secure Boot?
 -------------------------------------------------------------------------------
-5.14 based linux kernel that supports Secure Boot.
+We using 5.14 kernel based on RHEL9 kernel that supports Secure Boot.

 -------------------------------------------------------------------------------
 ### Add any additional information you think we may need to validate this shim.